VIDITeaching/ECS272-Fall2023/Homework3/accowe/README.md

 Additional details on the npm commands/scripts related to this react app are detailed below.
 (Feel free to reach out if the set-up above isn't working)

+## Interactions
+1. **Global filtering by primary type for donut chart selection**: You can filter displayed data by primary type across all charts by clicking on the corresponding donut chart segment.
+Double click on any pie chart segment to revert to the default view.
+2. **Local filtering by primary type for chord diagram selection**: You can filter displayed ribbons for  to highlight data for selected type by clicking on the corresponding donut chart segment.
+Double click on any pie chart segment to revert to the default view.
+3. Brushing for parallel coordinate plot
 _______
 # Getting Started with Create React App